adithor/Indian-Sign-Language-to-Text/README.md

 # Indian Sign Language (Dell: Hack2Hire)

+It was a group project during the hackathon

 ## Introduction

 This application is a sophisticated real-time hand gesture recognition system.
 It leverages the power of computer vision and machine learning to detect and classify hand gestures in real-time using the webcam feed.